Germany Court Martial Attorneys for the Air Force

 Reach out to Our Hard-hitting Germany Court-martial Attorneys

 Unlike many court-martial lawyers or your free Army, Navy, Air Force, or Marine Corps defense counsel, taking a dive is an option of last resort.
-When our criminal defense law firms take your case, our military defense lawyers make the Army, Navy, Air force, Marine Corps, or Coast Guard give us all the evidence and prove their case.
+When our criminal defense law firms take your case, our military lawyers make the Army, Navy, Air force, Marine Corps, or Coast Guard give us all the evidence and prove their case.
 Then, we take almost every charge to a jury trial and fight the allegations in front of a military jury.

 Our law firm, Gonzalez & Waddington, will not outsource your case to a third party, and we will not push you into taking a dive at the last minute.
 Our court-martial defense lawyers have successfully defended court-martial proceedings and ADSEP boards in the US and worldwide.